 - Co-editor of the Serjeants’ Inn UK Healthcare Law Blog

-Jemma has recently reported on the following cases for The Medical Law Reports.
+Jemma has reported on the following recent cases for The Medical Law Reports.

 - XYZ v Warrington & Halton NHS Foundation Trust EWHC 33(QB) Med LR 147Psychiatric injury – Clinical negligence – Breach of duty – Causation – Consent – credibility of witnesses.